cobbler/cobbler/docs/user-guide.rst

 For import methods using rsync, additional flags can be passed to rsync with the option ``--rsync-flags``.

-Should you want to force the usage of a specific Cobbler automatic installation template for all profiles created by an import, you can feed the option ``--autoinst`` to import, to bypass the built-in automatic installation file auto-detection.
+Should you want to force the usage of a specific Cobbler automatic installation template for all profiles created by an import, you can feed the option ``--autoinstall`` to import, to bypass the built-in automatic installation file auto-detection.

 Repository mirroring workflow